Terms & Conditions

-(e) the defect arises as a result of fair wear and tear, wilful damage, negligence, or abnormal storage or abnormal working conditions;
+(e) the defect arises as a result of fair wear and tear, (including, but not limited to, corrosion or scale damage) wilful damage, negligence, or abnormal storage or abnormal working conditions;

 (f) the defect arising as a result of an installation or changes completed by somebody other than the supplier; or